 Algonquin park fishing is at its best during the months of spring.
 In Cache Lake, species such as Speckled or Brook trout, Smallmouth bass, Pickerel and Lake trout are found in abundance.
 Your Bartlett cottage rental comes with the use of a canoe.
 Kayaks and paddleboats are also available to guests.
 Non-motorized fishing is an ideal way of getting in touch with nature.
 Fishing from a canoe can be very rewarding.
 According to local Algonquin guides, some of the largest recorded Speckled trout, Lake trout and Pickerel in Ontario were caught from Algonquin Park lakes.
 Be sure to bring your fishing license and fishing gear to catch the next big one.

-For the fourth year in a row, Bartlett Lodge has been voted MUSKOKA'S BEST ACCOMMODATION-RESORT AND LODGE by the readers of THE MUSKOKAN.
-Considering the number for fine resort properties that are located in Muskoka, this award is indeed a great honour.
+On Five different occasions, Bartlett Lodge has been voted MUSKOKA'S BEST ACCOMMODATION-RESORT AND LODGE by the readers of THE MUSKOKAN.
+Considering the number of fine resort properties that are located in Muskoka, this award is indeed a great honour.
 To enjoy Algonquin Park dining at its finest, Bartlett Lodge offers the ultimate in innovative contemporary cuisine.
-For the past 5 years, Bartlett Lodge's lakeside dining room has earned a stellar reputation as the very best place to enjoy fine dining in cottage country.
+Bartlett Lodge's lakeside dining room has earned a stellar reputation as the very best place to enjoy fine dining in cottage country.
 A Modified American Plan resort, guests at Bartlett enjoy a delicious breakfast each morning and a gourmet dinner each night.
 As well as serving our own resort guests, our dining room is open each evening to Algonquin Park visitors and Muskoka cottagers.
 Casually elegant, Bartlett's Algonquin Park restaurant, offers a reasonably priced 5 course fixed price menu that presents diners with a mouthwatering choice of delectable appetizers, entrees and desserts.
 Bartlett's chefs prepare a wide selection of creative menu items that change daily.
 Join us for the very best in Algonquin Park fine dining and discover why an evening at Bartlett Lodge is a "not to be missed" night out.
-Our well praised Executive Chef Jakob Lutes has returned for his second season, as well as Sous Chef Sam Robertson for his third.
-Together with their team, they have developed and maintained a culinary repertoire of regional and international dishes, featuring entrees such as pistachio and cherry crusted Australian lamb rack, pan seared barramundi, and grilled Black Angus beef tenderloin.
+Executive Chef David Fortune, who joins us for his second year and Sous Chef Dom Fortune for his second as well.

 When you book many of our Great Value Packages at Bartlett Lodge, you can take advantage of great room rates as well as fabulous gourmet dining in Algonquin Park.
 Special Bartlett Lodge packages, like our Wilderness Gourmet Delight package, that offers two night's accommodations, 2 superb 5 course dinners with wine, 2 country style breakfasts and one Charcuterie lunch for 2 people, served in our dining room or brought to your private cottage, offer value and a truly inspired culinary experience.
 As an environmentally responsible resort, we support the locavore or local food movement, and whenever possible, purchase local and provincial ingredients, supplied by small specialty producers.
 Fine Algonquin Park dining is just a short boat ride away.
 To hail the Bartlett water taxi, a direct telephone to the lodge is located at Cache Lake landing.
 Dinner reservations are required for dinner guests not staying at the lodge.